Zephyr and Zara are doing great! Getting them was the best decision I could of made!

 Our secondary purpose is reducing the need for pets to go into a rescue or shelter

-As a society we can continue to care for homeless, abused, and surrendered pets, but if we do not look at the underlying causes, the animal population will continue to grow.
-For this reason our secondary purpose is to provide educational resources to the community.
-To do this we identify underlying causes of pet abandonment and offer educational support and resources for the problem areas identified.
+As a society we can continue to care for homeless, abused, and surrendered pets, but if we don’t look at the underlying causes, the number of animals will continue to grow.
+For this reason we provide community outreach and support to help pet owners overcome barriers to keeping their pets.

 We engage in continuing education to keep Revelation Gardens current with best practices of the rescue/shelter industry.

 We are a no-kill rescue and do not euthanize when we are overcapacity.
 On occasion and under veterinary recommendation, we have used euthanasia when an animal has a serious injury or illness and the most humane thing to do is to ease their suffering.

 In addition to stories of our successes, we also measure our impact quantitatively.
 Below are some of our statistics: